Home | Start The Analyst | FAQ | Search | Health Discussion Forum

 If you have a genetic tendency toward varicose veins, you can improve your odds by maintaining a healthy weight, keeping your legs elevated whenever possible, exercising regularly, and seeing a doctor at the first sign of a problem.

 Along with a high fiber diet and regular exercise, enhancing fibrinolytic activity can help.
 The use of cayenne, garlic, onion, ginger, and bromelain are suggested.
 Also, flavonoids are useful in strengthening connective tissue (especially capillaries).
 They help keep tissues from falling apart.
 Varicose veins, hemorrhoids, bleeding between periods, and lymphedema can be aided by flavonoids.
 The anthocyanidins and proanthocyanidins should be supplemented as they are the strongest acting of the flavonoids.
 Rutin has only a little collagen-stabilizing effect.
-Since increasing the integrity of the wall of the vein may also reduce the risk of developing varicose veins, it appears that flavonoid-rich berries, such as hawthorne berries, cherries, blueberries, and blackberries are beneficial in the prevention and treatment of varicose veins.
+Since increasing the integrity of the wall of the vein may also reduce the risk of developing varicose veins, it appears that flavonoid-rich berries, such as hawthorn berries, cherries, blueberries, and blackberries are beneficial in the prevention and treatment of varicose veins.
 These berries are very rich sources of proanthocyanidins and anthocyanidins.

 The most effective agents, though harder to find are aortic GAGs (glycosaminoglycans) from highly purified bovine sources.
 These contain dermatan sulfate, heparan sulfate, hyaluronic acid, chondroitin sulfate and other GAGs.
 Two double-blind studies have compared aortic GAGs to bilberry and HER (a flavonoid preparation like rutin and citrus bioflavonoids).
 The aortic extract produced far better results in both hemorrhoids and varicose veins.